Skip to main content

 Atlantic Salmon

 Atlantic salmon have large black spots on the gill covers and back, and rarely any spots on the tail fin.
 Their scales are large, there is no red stripe along the lateral line, and they have 8-10 anal fin rays.
 Atlantic salmon may be taken from marine waters during any open salmon season, and from anadromous (not landlocked) freshwater during any open salmon or trout season.
 Anglers may not, however, continue to fish for Atlantic salmon after a daily limit of another species of salmon has been retained.
 In landlocked lakes, Atlantic salmon may be taken as part of the trout daily limit.
 Seasons and size limits in place for trout apply to Atlantic salmon in landlocked lakes.
-Opportunities to harvest Atlantic salmon beyond those listed in the pamphlet will be announced to the news media and carried on WDFW's recreational fishing hotline.
+Opportunities to harvest Atlantic salmon beyond those listed in the pamphlet will be announced to the news media.
 Please report sightings to (360) 902-2700.

 Chinook, Coho, and Pink Salmon Identification